hot-glue-for-rails/hot-glue/README.md

 See notes above for details.

-• Adds Integer as serachable field
+• Adds Integer as searchable field

 _ foo and bar are integers _

 `rails g hot_glue:scaffold Thing --include=foo,bar --search=set --search-fields=foo,bar`

+• On show only association fields, view output is now safe-nil using `&` to not crash if the association doesn't exist.

 #### 2025-05-09 - v0.6.17